 According to the Flexera Vulnerability Review, 17,147 software vulnerabilities were discovered in 2016.
 The number of ‘highly critical’ vulnerabilities grew from 13% to 18%, a worrying upward trend that suggests the threat is getting bigger every day.

-With a threat on this scale, effective software vulnerability management and patching should be obvious.
+With a threat on this scale, effective software vulnerability management and patch management should be obvious.
 Keeping your applications safe is as essential as your firewall and antivirus software.
 But while many IT teams understand the necessity of patching, that’s just part of the picture.

 Truly effective cyber security doesn’t stop – or start – with patching.
 Keeping data and systems safe means prioritising a more comprehensive approach to vulnerabilities.

-What effective patching can do to eliminate vulnerabilities
+What effective patch management can do to eliminate vulnerabilities

 The Microsoft Security Intelligence Report tells us that the number of times a vulnerability is exploited grows exponentially, reaching a peak around two months after disclosure.
 It’s obvious, then, that fast and effective patching can dramatically reduce your exposure.